alexspeller/ember-query/README.md

 A querystring library for Ember.js.
 Tested with 1.0.0-rc.2

 If you are using 1.0.0-rc.3 or later, I am in the process of testing with this version.
-For now, see [https://github.com/alexspeller/ember-query/pull/2](this issue).
+For now, see [this issue](https://github.com/alexspeller/ember-query/pull/2).

 ## What is it?